 The Company has outsourced the Internal Audit Function.
-During 2017, the Internal Audit Function carried out two Internal Audits, the results of which were satisfactory to the Board.
+During 2018, the Internal Audit Function carried out one Internal Audit Project, the result of which was satisfactory to the Board.

 3.6 Actuarial Function

 The role of the Actuarial Function is to assist the Board of Directors in discharging its responsibilities for the management and controlling the significant risks to which the company may be exposed.